Quick ViTs: Speeding up Vision Transformers through Equivariance: Computational Efficiency

 As shown in Table~\ref{tab:vit-scale}, savings in FLOPs do not translate one-to-one to improvements in throughput (images per second) in our current implementation.
 However, it is still the case that the throughput is greatly improved.
-Our models are pure PyTorch with \texttt{torch.compile}, except for the GELU nonlinearity.
-We implement a custom Triton~\citep{triton:2019} kernel that fuses the GELU nonlinearity with the Fourier and inverse Fourier transforms, limiting memory transfers and kernel invocation overhead.
+Our Quick ViT models are pure PyTorch with \texttt{torch.compile}, except for the GELU nonlinearity.
+We implement a custom Triton~\cite{triton:2019} kernel that fuses the GELU nonlinearity with the Fourier and inverse Fourier transforms, limiting memory transfers and kernel invocation overhead.
 While ordinary GELU is pointwise, the new fused Triton kernel is eight to eight points.
 For extra efficiency, we implement the Fourier transforms by a FFT on \octicg, described in Appendix~\ref{appendix:fourier-transform}.
+In Appendix~\ref{appendix:timing-gelu} we show that the overhead of our nonlinearity compared to standard GELU is minimal when compared to the computational complexity of the linear layers.
+The gap between savings in FLOPs and speedup is in fact due to the linear layers not having sufficient arithmetic complexity at low channel dimensionality as demonstrated in the next section.